Noah Frick

-Noah Zinedine Frick (born 16 October 2001) is a Liechtensteiner footballer who plays as a forward for FC Triesenberg and the Liechtenstein national team.
+Noah Zinedine Frick (born 16 October 2001) is a former Liechtensteiner footballer who last played as a forward for FC Triesenberg and the Liechtenstein national team.

 Club career

 Frick signed for FC Vaduz in 2018 and spent two years at the club under manager and father Mario Frick.
 In total he made 45 appearances and scored four goals in the Swiss Challenge League over that time.
 During the 2019–20 season, Vaduz earned promotion to the Swiss Super League just days before the player's contract expired.
 Although he did not receive a new contract offer from the team, teams from the German 2.
 Bundesliga had reportedly expressed interest.

 On 24 September 2020 it was announced that Frick had signed a two-year contract with Neuchâtel Xamax of the Swiss Challenge League with a club option for an additional season.
 In July 2021 it was reported that he had joined Swiss Promotion League club SC Brühl during its preseason preparations.
 The following month it was announced that Frick had officially joined the club for the upcoming season.

 In January 2022 it was announced that Frick had signed for FC Gossau of the Swiss 1.
 Liga.

 Frick then moved to Montlingen in the summer of 2022.

 In summer 2024 he joined FC Triesenberg.